killvak/Zeofencing/README.md

             UIApplication.shared.presentLocalNotificationNow(notification)
         }
           }

-    * add this extension  :-
+add this extension to your project :-

     extension AppDelegate: CLLocationManagerDelegate {